 Central America: Belize

 Located along the Caribbean coast of Central America, Belize is home to a host of Caribbean and Central American cultures and ethnic groups as well as inspiring ecological diversity, including neotropical rainforests, and the largest barrier reef in the western hemisphere.

 Within this context, CCSP students are able to examine sustainable development and tropical ecology through a Christian lens of creation care and stewardship by utilizing field studies in Belizean villages, tropical rainforests, mountain streams and Caribbean atolls.
 Students also have the opportunity to take part in interest-specific internship and practicum experiences with Belizean organizations seeking regeneration and renewal of the land and communities.

 The South Pacific: New Zealand

-From New Zealand's snow capped mountains to its topaz coastline, CCSP's New Zealand students explore a wonderland of unique ecosystems.
-Home to about twelve percent of all the earth's endangered species and a world leading innovator in conservation and environmental management, New Zealand is an ideal place for studying care of creation.
+From New Zealand's snow-capped mountains to its topaz coastline, CCSP's New Zealand students explore a wonderland of unique ecosystems.
+Home to about twelve percent of all the earth's endangered species and a world-leading innovator in conservation and environmental management, New Zealand is an ideal place for studying the care of creation.

 A rigorous academic semester comprised of ecology, theology, environmental literature, and sustainable community development is enhanced by a community living experience, from the day students move into CCSP's Old Convent campus to homestays with locals.